 Their primary function lies in providing a mobile suspension point for hoists or other lifting devices.
 This allows for the horizontal movement of suspended loads along a beam or track system.
 By enabling movement in multiple directions, trolleys greatly enhance the flexibility and efficiency of material handling processes.

 Selecting the right trolley is of utmost importance to ensure safety and efficiency in material handling operations.
 The weight, size, and sensitivity of the load, as well as the operating environment, must be carefully considered during trolley selection.
 Using the wrong trolley can result in inefficiencies, equipment damage, and, most importantly, safety hazards.
-We at SkySol Media understand these concerns, which is why we want to help you.
+We at SSTC understand these concerns, which is why we want to help you.

 Many users struggle to differentiate between geared and plain trolleys, leading to suboptimal choices.
 This comprehensive guide will provide you with a detailed comparison of the two types, enabling you to make an informed decision based on your specific requirements.
 We aim to clarify the distinctions and help you understand the best applications for each, enhancing both safety and productivity in your material handling operations.